15 Ways to Improve Web Accessibility

 Now that we’ve covered the main reasons to improve website accessibility, let’s look at how certain disabilities may impact a person’s interaction with websites:

-15 practical ways to improve web accessibility
+15 practical ways to increase web accessibility

 Now that you understand how various disabilities can hinder a person’s ability to access, navigate, or understand content on the internet, here are 15 ways to build or improve an accessible website: